-The Assistant Chair of Academic Affairs is qualified by credentials and experience to assist the Chair in the administration of a doctoral graduate program with a clinical specialty in anesthesiology nursing.
-The Assistant Chair is responsible for assisting with managing the day-to-day operation of the DNA within the framework of the Nursing Programs, the College, and the University.
-In addition, the Assistant Chair is responsible for assuming the position of Chair in their absence.
+The Assistant Chair is qualified by credentials and experience to assist the Chair in the administration of a doctoral graduate program with a clinical specialty in anesthesiology nursing.
+The Assistant Chair is responsible for assisting with managing the day-to-day operation of the DNAP within the framework of the Nursing Programs, the College, and the University.
+In addition, the Assistant Chair is responsible to assume the position of Chair in their absence.